-The two largest container ports (i.e. Felixstowe and Southampton) and the busiest ferry port (i.e. Dover) together being directly linked to five of the corridors, with indirect links to most of the others.
-In addition, other key ports such as Liverpool, Bristol and those on the Humber and Tees are linked in to the corridors.
-The corridors identified are seen as being crucial to the economic success of the UK, and investment decisions taken to enhance the corridors have the potential to reduce environmental impacts through the consideration of measures at a strategic level across the various transport modes.
+The two largest container ports (i.e. Felixstowe and Southampton) the busiest ferrv and port (i.e. Dover), together with other key ports such as Liverpool, Bristol and those on the Humber and are all linked to Tees. the corridors.
+The corridors identified are seen as being crucial to the economic success of the UK. and investment decisions taken to enhance the corridors have the potential to reduce environmental impacts through the consideration of measures at a strategic level across the various transport modes.